Bring the best of Montréal home with you!

 BKIND

-At the forefront of vegan, all-natural, eco-responsible beauty products, BKIND specializes in face and body products, hair care innovations and vibrant nail polishes in a unique palette all their own, perfect for statement-making flourishes on your fingertips.
+At the forefront of vegan, all-natural, eco-responsible beauty products, BKIND specializes in face and body care products, hair care innovations and vibrant nail polishes in a unique palette all their own, perfect for statement-making flourishes on your fingertips.

 Les Mauvaises herbes